aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-transaction.md

 In TypeScript, just calling `coinClient.transfer` is sufficient to wait for the transaction to complete.
 The function will return the `Transaction` returned by the API once it is processed (either successfully or unsuccessfully) or throw an error if processing time exceeds the timeout.

-You can set `checkSuccess` to true when calling `transfer` if you'd like it to throw if the transaction was not committed successfully:
+You can set `checkSuccess` to true when calling `transfer` if you'd like it to throw an error if the transaction was not committed successfully:
 ```ts
 :!: static/sdks/typescript/examples/typescript/transfer_coin.ts section_6a
 ```